 Amy Jean Klobuchar was born on May 25, 1960, in Plymouth, Minnesota.
 Her mother was an elementary school teacher, while her father was a sportswriter for the Star Tribune.
 She has a younger sister.

 Klobuchar's parents divorced when she was 15.
 She has publicly shared about her past contentious relationship with her father due to his alcoholism and that they later made amends after he stopped drinking.

 Excelling in academics, Klobuchar was valedictorian of her high school and went on to study political science at Yale, graduating in 1982.
 After receiving her B.A., she was accepted at the University of Chicago to study law and graduated in 1985.

-After law school, Klobuchar went to work as a corporate prosecutor and later became a partner at two different Minnesota law firms in the Minneapolis area.
+After law school, Klobuchar went to work as a county prosecutor and later became a partner at two different Minnesota law firms in the Minneapolis area.
 Her interest in politics came about when she gave birth to her daughter, who was discovered to have swallowing issues.
 Despite her daughter's condition, the hospital demanded Klobuchar leave since her 24-hour window of admission had expired.
 Ired by her experience, she lobbied her state legislature, demanding hospital stay be extended to 48 hours for all new mothers and their newborns.
 She was successful at turning her advocacy into state law, and President Bill Clinton later signed it into federal law.